-(6) The performance based nonqualified stock option has both time and performance based vesting conditions.
-Shares that become performance vested based on the achievement of performance goals will become vested and exercisable on March 31, 2023, subject to continued service.
+goals will become vested and exercisable on March 31, 2023, subject to continued service.
+The performance based nonqualified stock option has both time and performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance (7)

-- The performance based nonqualified stock option has both time and performance based vesting conditions.
-Shares that become performance vested based on the achievement of performance goals will become vested and exercisable on March 31, 2024, subject to continued service.
-These stock options vest in four equal annual installments beginning on February 28, 2021, subject to continuing service. - The performance based nonqualified stock option has both time and performance based vesting conditions.
-Shares that become performance vested based on the achievement of performance goals will become time-vested and exercisable in three equal annual installments upon Mr. Lebda's continued service through December 31 of each of 2024, 2025 and 2026, except that any shares that are performance vested for the first fiscal quarter of 2025 will become time-vested and exercisable in three equal installments upon Mr. Lebda's continued service upon the Company's certification of the achievement of the applicable performance hurdle and on December 31 of each of 2025 and 2026

-- These stock options vest in six equal annual installments beginning on December 31, 2021, subject to continuing service.

-This RSU award vests in a single installment on February 16, 2022, subject to continuing service.
+- (10) - goals will become vested and exercisable on March 31, 2024, subject to continued service.
+These stock options vest in four equal annual installments beginning on February 28, 2021, subject to continuing service.
+The performance based nonqualified stock option has both time and performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance vested and exercisable in three equal annual installments upon Mr. Lebda's continued service through December 31 of each of 2024, 2025 and 2026, except that any shares that are performance vested of the first fiscal quarter of 2025 will become time-vested and exercisable in three equal installments upon Mr. Lebda's continued service upon the Company's certification of the achievement of the applicable performance horeaves to continuing service.
+This RSU award vests in a single installment on Performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance based vesting conditions.
+Shares that become performance vested based on the achievement of performance based vesting conditions.
+Shares that become performance wested annual installments beginning on February 28, 2021, subject to continuing service.
+These stock options vest in three substantially equal annual installments beginning on June 3, 2022, subject to continuing service.
+These stock options vest in three substantially equal annual installments beginning on June 3, 2022, subject to continuing service.
+These stock options vest in three substantial (11) (12) - (13) (14) (15) (16) (17)